-School Coloured Behaviour System
+School Coloured Behaviour System - An Amber Warning Card

-Poor behaviour that is not consistent with the Seven Bees of Behaviour e.g., being unkind, interrupting the teacher, distracting other pupils in class, will lead to the pupil receiving a verbal warning.
+Poor behaviour not consistent with the Seven Bees of Behaviour such as being unkind, interrupting the teacher, distracting other pupils, will lead to the pupil receiving a verbal warning.
 If the behaviour continues, the child will be given an amber warning card; this will be put on the teacher's whiteboard, though it will not identify the child.
 The child will be encouraged to turn their behaviour around.
 However, if the behaviour continues, the child will then be sent to the headteacher with the amber card.
-This will result in a sanction e,g, losing time from their playtimes The child will need to complete a face-up-to-it sheet.
+This will result in a sanction e.g. losing time from their playtimes and the child will need to complete a face-up-to-it sheet.